libreobjet/libreobjet.github.io/README.md

 ## Requirements

 This website uses [Zippy](https://zippy.readthedocs.org/en/latest/) to generate archives.
 Please refer to the documentation to install this library and its dependencies.
+Zippy requires the php [zip extention](http://php.net/manual/en/book.zip.php).

+## License

+All website content is under [Free Art License](http://artlibre.org/licence/lal/en), except if stated otherwise.